-June is an Assistant Professor at the University of Oklahoma Health Sciences Center.
-An economist, mathematician, and former physician, she brings expertise in healthcare finance to address how finance and law can incentivize medical technology innovations and how these innovations enhance firm value, social welfare, and economic growth in the US and across the globe.
-June obtained her PhD in health economics from McMaster University, PhD in applied mathematics from the University of California, and her MPH from Harvard.
-In addition to healthcare finance, her interests include poetry, improv, contemporary art, cultural/spiritual travel, and philanthropy.
+June is a tenure-track Assistant Professor at the University of Oklahoma Health Sciences Center.
+She is a health economic policy researcher addressing health technologies' legal and financial problems that affect consumer and patient welfare.
+She was initially trained as a clinician and received subsequent training in health policy and economics.
+June obtained her PhD in health policy with concentration in economics from McMaster University, PhD in mathematical behavioral sciences from the University of California, and her MPH from Harvard.
+In addition, her interests include improv, poetry, contemporary art, cultural/spiritual travel, and philanthropy.

 - PhD, Mathematical Behavioral Sciences, University of California-Irvine

 - PhD, Health Policy with concentration in Economics, McMaster University

 - MPH, Global Health, Harvard University

 - Tenure-Track Assistant Professor, Hudson College of Public Health, University of Oklahoma Health Sciences Center, 2020–present

 - Co-Editor, Legal Medicine Perspectives, American College of Legal Medicine, 2020–present